ipfs/community/js-project-guidelines.md

 }
 ```

-and you also need to add it your `devDependencies` by running
+You also need to add it your `devDependencies` by running

 ```sh
 $ npm install --save-dev dignified.js